 Stephen P. Smiley became a director in February 2012 as a result of the HALRES Transaction.
 Mr. Smiley served as a director of Petrohawk Energy Corporation from April 2010 until BHP Billiton acquired Petrohawk in August 2011.
 Mr. Smiley served on Petrohawk's Audit Committee and the Nominating and Corporate Governance Committee.
 Upon his retirement from Hunt Private Equity Group in September 2010, Mr. Smiley founded and is the sole partner of Madison Lane Partners, LLC, an advisory and investment company.
 Mr. Smiley was the Co-founder and had been President of Hunt Private Equity Group, Inc. since 1996.
 During his time at Hunt Private Equity Group, he raised and managed a private equity fund to invest in leveraged buyouts and growth financings for various middle market companies.
 At Hunt Private Equity Group he was also responsible for managing relationships with institutional, family and individual investors, and for sourcing, evaluating, financing and managing the portfolio.
 Mr. Smiley also serves on the board of Signature Financial Management, a registered investment adviser where he serves as chair of the Compensation Committee.
 Before he joined Hunt Private Equity Group, from 1991 to 1995 he co-founded and served as the chief executive officer of Cypress Capital Corporation where he raised and managed a multi-million dollar fund to invest in leveraged buyouts, industry consolidations and growth financings in the middle market.
 From 1989 to 1991 Mr. Smiley worked in the venture capital group at Citicorp/Citibank, N.A.
 He has 30 years of corporate finance and investing experience and over 20 years of corporate governance experience.
 Mr. Smiley holds a Bachelor of Arts degree from the University of Virginia and a Master of Business Administration degree from the College of William and Mary.

 Michael A. Vlasic became a director in August 2012 as a result of the GeoResources Merger.
-Immediately prior to his appointment to the Company's board of directors, Mr. Vlasic had served on the board of directors of GeoResources, Inc. since April 2007.
+Immediately prior to his appointment to the Company’s board of directors, Mr. Vlasic had served on the board of directors of GeoResources, Inc. since April 2007.
 He also served on the board of managers of Southern Bay Energy, LLC from its inception in 2004 until it was acquired by GeoResources in April 2007.
 He previously was a Director of Texoil, Inc., a company with a class of equity securities registered under the Exchange Act, where he served on its executive committee from 1997 until its sale to Ocean Energy Inc. in 2001.
-For more than the past nine years he has been Chief Executive Manager of Vlasic Investments L.L.C.
-He is founder and Chairman of the Board of MAV Development Company.
+From 1989 to 2013 he served as Chief Executive Manager and Director of Vlasic Investments L.L.C.
+In January 2014 he founded a private investment company, NBT Investments LLC.
+He is the founder and a Director of MAV Development Company.
 Mr. Vlasic serves on the board of Bessemer Trust Company and some of its affiliates.
+He also serves on the investment committee of HV Capital Investors.
 He is a 1982 graduate of Brown University and holds a Master of Business Administration degree from the University of Michigan.